 - AKC Tibetan Terrier Breeders

 Affectionate and gentle

-Well suited to apartment living
+Well suited for apartment living

-Lives well with respectful children and other pets
+Gets along with respectful children and other pets

-Can be prone to alert barking
+Prone to alert barking

 More Dog Breeds and Further Research